Managing Your Database Using phpMyAdmin

 Before you can get started using phpMyAdmin, you must create your database from within the Bluehost cPanel.
 Please see How to Create and Delete MySQL Databases and Users for specific instructions on creating databases and database users.

 - Click the Advanced tab from the side navigation menu to the left.
 Then, click cPanel.

 - Scroll down and locate the Databases section, and click phpMyAdmin.

 - Log in to your Bluehost control panel.

 - Click the Advanced tab from the side navigation menu to the left.

 - Under the Database section, select phpMyAdmin.

-At the phpMyAdmin home page, you will see options such as Collation, Language, and Font size.
-There are also links to Documentation, wiki and the official homepage for phpMyAdmin.
+On the phpMyAdmin home page, you will see options such as Collation, Language, and Font size.
+There are also links to Documentation, wiki, and the official homepage for phpMyAdmin.

 To view the structure of your databases, simply click on the database name in the left column of the home page.
-Alternatively, you may click on the databases tab along the top of the screen.
+Alternatively, you may click on the Databases tab at the top of the screen.
 Clicking on the name of the database shows the structure of the database.
 The structure shows individual table names that make up your database.

-You may view the current MySQL processes running by selecting the "Processes" tab while at the home page of phpMyAdmin.
-To kill a process simply click the 'kill' link to the left of the process id number.
+You may view the current MySQL processes running by selecting the Processes tab while on the home page of phpMyAdmin.
+To kill a process, simply click the 'kill' link to the left of the process id number.